Nerdyvedi/Nerdyvedi.github.io/_pages/about.md

 ---

-At the beginning of 2018, I committed to learning everything I could about machine learning, data science, and the tech industry.
+The best way to ensure you've understood something is by explaining it to someone else.

-In this page, I document my understanding of Machine learning or Engineering concepts.
-I try to convey complex concepts in easy to understand way.
+In this blog, I try and explain complex engineering concepts ins easy to understand manner.